harry-tsai/notebook/api/design/permission_management/README.md

 ### Note

 - Return 403 Forbidden if the user does not have permission to access the admin endpoint.
+- We don't use `/admin/users` to get admin users because it's been used to retrieve elaborate user information by admin currently.
+Instead, we use `/admin/admins` to retrieve admin users only.

 # Backend Design